What I learned

 That started when at age 13, in 1962 I bought a 1941 big black Chrysler for 50 bucks, replaced the water pump, waxed it and sold it for $250.
 I was always buying old cars and fixing them up to sell at a profit… to buy a better one.

-Trips 6 was driving a fully loaded VW Bus from Anchorage to Tacoma along with wife and Pablo, our Yorkie dog.
+Trips 6 on the ALCAN Highway was driving a fully loaded VW Bus from Anchorage to Tacoma along with wife and Pablo, our Yorkie dog.

-Trip 7 was the return in 1976 from Tacoma to Anchorage with the bus and a full load of "stuff" acquired in grad school.
+Trip 7 on the ALCAN was the return in 1976 from Tacoma to Anchorage with the bus and a full load of “stuff” acquired in grad school.

-I returned to teaching in Anchorage and never drove the paved road.
+I returned to teaching in Anchorage and never drove the paved Alaska highway.
 All-in-all, many happy memories.

 He told many stories about the life in camps along the way.